Findlay, Ohio: Sports

+Findlay has previously hosted multiple professional sports teams in minor league baseball, as well as amateur and semi-professional hockey.
+The Findlay Browns was the final nickname of the minor league baseball teams based in Findlay between 1895 and 1941.
+Findlay teams played as members of the Interstate League in 1895, Buckeye League in 1915 and Ohio State League from 1937 to 1941.
+The Findlay Browns were an affiliate of the St. Louis Browns in 1937 and 1938.
+For hockey, the city was home to the Findlay Freedom from 2006 to 2008.
+Beginning in 2008, the Findlay Grrrowl played Junior A hockey at the Cube Ice Arena at the Hancock Recreation Center.
+In 2009, the Grrrowl won the United Junior Hockey League's only championship beating the Jamestown Jets two games to one.
+The UJHL and an attempted successor folded the next year.

+Collegiate sports in Findlay take place at the University of Findlay, which participates in Division II athletics as a member of the Great Midwest Athletic Conference.

 Government

-The city is administered by a mayor and a city council.
-The Findlay City Council is composed of the president of council, seven ward representatives, and three representatives elected at-large.
-The mayor appoints the director of public safety and service.
-The people elect the auditor, municipal court clerk, municipal court judges, and the law director.
-Christina Muryn has been the mayor of Findlay since 2019.
+The city is administered by a mayor and a city council with the city council being composed of the president of council, seven ward representatives, and three representatives elected at-large.
+The mayor appoints the director of public safety and service, while the people elect the auditor, treasurer, law director, and two municipal court judges.

+The current mayor, Christina Muryn, was first elected in 2019 and then reelected in 2023, with her second four-year term beginning on January 1, 2024.

 Education

 Primary and secondary

-Three intermediate (3–5) buildings and three primary (K-2) buildings are within the city of Findlay.
+Three intermediate (3–5) buildings and three primary (K–2) buildings are within the city of Findlay.

 For decades, students attended one of three junior high schools: Donnell (Atoms), Central (Spartans), or Glenwood (Eagles).
 The original Donnell School building located on Baldwin Avenue was razed in 2012 to make room for the construction of a new building, which began usage in January 2013.
 Another new school built directly behind the original Glenwood building on North Main Street officially opened and began usage in January 2013.
 The building known as Central, located on West Main Cross, was originally Findlay's high school (until the current high school was built in 1963).
 Once the two new middle schools were opened, part of Central was razed, leaving only the auditorium.
 A new Performing Arts Center (funded mainly by Marathon Petroleum) was constructed by refurbishing and renovating Central's auditorium, finishing in December 2015.